harish876/ShardPilot/README.md

 ## Overview

 **ShardPilot** is a query engine designed to route database queries to individual shards based on the approach detailed in [Figma's Database Scaling Blog](https://www.figma.com/blog/how-figmas-databases-team-lived-to-tell-the-scale/).
-This project provides a proof of concept for handling `SELECT` statements with Shard IDs and other query parameters.
+This project provides a proof of concept for handling `SELECT` statements with a Logical Shard ID and other query parameters—a very naive implementation using the OG Postgres query parser's bindings in Golang.

 ## Features